mintforpeople/robobo.py/README.md

 ## Installation

-To use this library on your project, clone or download this repositoy and you can use it in two ways:
+To use this library on your project, clone or download this repository and you can use it in two ways:

 * Put your .py files inside of "robobo.py" folder, or